-A main concept in her art works is 'mirages' - it can be said as 'fake utopia’, and actually, it has a lot of issues.
-She is sculpting a dystopian scenery of interior of 'delusional sphere’ (A representation of the mirage, which is defined as an invisible and intangible or unseen element).
-The sphere includes imperialistic feudal society, and the various hierarchy systems are embodied in the form of quadrangular pyramids.
-Also, she is an actor of the fake documentaries and reflects diverse social issues in terms of the legacy of imperialism.
+A central concept in her art works is mirages, or what can also be described as a fake utopia, a space plagued by issues.
+She sculpts the dystopian interior scenery of a delusional sphere – a representation of the mirage, which is defined as an invisible and intangible element.
+The sphere includes an imperialistic feudal society, with the various hierarchical systems embodied by quadrangular pyramids.
+The artist is also featured in the fake documentaries, reflecting on diverse social issues related to the legacy of imperialism.

-Especially from the perspective of Japanese female, she elucidates the problems that are the origins of friction and emotional hatred between neighboring countries starting from her country through the political and geopolitical factors, and projects it into her works.
-Using experimental and interactive techniques, the artist highlights and sculpts various 'mirages' which caused by the essence of imperialism was introduced to her country, its heritage is affecting contemporary society, and the accompanying principles of imperialism from global perspective (such as capitalism, anthropocentrism, and ethnocentrism).
+Approaching matters from the perspective of a Japanese female, she expounds on the problems giving rise to friction and hatred between neighbouring countries.
+Starting with her country and going through political and geopolitical factors, she projects them into her works.
+Using experimental and interactive techniques, the artist highlights and sculpts various 'mirages' caused by the essence of imperialism introduced to her country, the effects of its heritage on contemporary society, and the accompanying principles of imperialism from a global perspective (such as capitalism, anthropocentrism, and ethnocentrism).

 May 01, 2019

-London based emerging artist (multi-media) with science and engineering background.
+A London-based emerging multimedia artist with a science and engineering background.

-After the graduation, she participated in research of development of observational instruments with data-analysis and acoustic engineering.
+After graduation, she participated in the research and development of observational instruments with data analysis and acoustic engineering.
 (Journal link)

-After that, she moved to London, UK, and she enrolled in Royal College of Art to have master degree of architecture and urban design.
-Now her pathway is shifted to fine art, and activated in sculpture studio to focus on her representative language.
+This was followed by her move to London, UK, where she enrolled in The Royal College of Art to pursue a master’s degree in architecture and urban design.
+Now, she has embarked on a path to fine art and activated in sculpture studio to focus on her language.